JNayden/UdemyGL/README.md

 # UdemyGL

 Instructions:
-1) Have to change from x64 to x86 instead.
+1) It's make for Win32 platform, you have to change from x64 to x86 instead.